X

 Spanish Major

-Spanish majors can take advantage of an array of careers: Arts, Media & Entertainment, Teaching, Social Work, Human Resources, Travel & Tourism, Service, Industry & Commerce, Scientific & Professional, Government, Armed Forces, Court Translators, High School and College Counseling, Sales and Marketing, etc. The areas of Law Enforcement, Medicine and Law also need bilingual professionals at all levels.
+Spanish majors can take advantage of an array of careers: Arts, Media & Entertainment, Education, Social Work, Human Resources, Travel & Tourism, Service, Industry & Commerce, Science & related professions, Government, Armed Forces, Court Translators, High School and College Counseling, Sales and Marketing, etc. The areas of Law Enforcement, Medicine and Law also need bilingual professionals at all levels.

-There are three basic concentrations: 1) concentration in Spanish; 2) a two-language concentration; 3) a three-language concentration (Spanish and one of the following: Chinese, French, German, Greek, Italian, Latin, or Japanese).
+There are three basic concentrations: 1) concentration in Spanish; 2) a two-language concentration (Spanish and one other language); 3) a three-language concentration (Spanish and two other languages).

 Concentration in Spanish